 After restarting, Trac should show the instances which need a manual upgrade via the automated upgrade scripts to ease the pain.
 These scripts are run via trac-admin:

 '''

 trac-admin /path/to/projenv upgrade

 '''

-This command will do nothing if the environment is already up-to-date.
+This command will not have any effect if the environment is already up-to-date.